kanisterio/kanister/examples/postgres-RDS/README.md

 Once Postgres is running, you can populate it with some data.
 Let's add a table called "company" to a "test" database:
 ```
-## Log in into postgresql container and get shell access
+## Login to PostgreSQL container and get shell access
 $ kubectl exec -ti my-release-postgresql-0 -n postgres-test -- bash

-## use psql cli to add entries in postgresql database
+## use psql CLI to add entries in the PostgreSQL database
 $ PGPASSWORD=${POSTGRES_PASSWORD} psql -U postgres
 psql (14.0)
 Type "help" for help.